My Supply

 If your home was built before 1970, there’s a chance it will have lead pipes.
 The Lead Replacement Scheme can help you to update your pipework.

+In 1969, building regulations changed.
+Part of these changes meant that it became illegal to use lead pipes in water supplies.
 If your home was built before 1970, there’s a chance it will have lead pipes.
 Lead from these pipes can seep into the water you drink which, over a very long period, can be harmful.

 It’s the responsibility of the homeowner to replace lead pipes within the boundary of the property.